lukyanoff/private-npm-sinopia-docker/README.md

-# Private Sinopia docker container
+# Private NPM sinopia docker container

 This repo shows how to start a private Sinopia to store private scoped packages

 ## Install

-Install docker and docker-compose.
+Install `docker` and `docker-compose`.
 Then get into this repo folder and run:

 ```sh
 $> docker-compose up sinopia